The following are degree options outside of the standard undergraduate or graduate degree programs:

 Students who have received one baccalaureate degree from Thomas Jefferson University and who wish to seek a second such degree in another curriculum are required to complete all the additional course requirements and fulfill a second residence requirement of a minimum of 33 credits.
 At least 12 credits must be in the new major.
 Students interested in this possibility should consult with their faculty advisor for further information.

-Students who want to earn a second Bachelor degree after previously earning a Bachelor degree at any other institution or any other academic unit at Thomas Jefferson University, must fulfill the School of Continuing and Professional Studies residency requirements of: 33 overall University credits; with specifically 12 credits in the major, 9 credits within the General Education Core, and 9 credits within the Continuing Professional Studies Core.
-Students interested in this possibility should consult with the School of Continuing and Professional Studies for further information.
-Students who have previously earned one Bachelor degree through the School of Continuing and Professional Studies are not eligible to pursue a second Bachelor degree.
+Students who want to earn a second Bachelor degree after previously earning a Bachelor degree at any other institution or any other academic unit at Thomas Jefferson University, must fulfill Continuing and Professional Studies residency requirements of: 33 overall University credits; with specifically 12 credits in the major, 9 credits within the General Education Core, and 9 credits within the Continuing Professional Studies Core.
+Students interested in this possibility should consult with their academic advisor for further information.

 Students wishing to earn a double major must do so by completing all requirements for the “primary” major and all required courses in the “secondary” major.
 Only students of demonstrated ability, i.e. 3.0 cumulative GPA or higher, will be approved for double-major status.